xtools-at/colibri/README.md

 #### Bluetooth Low Energy (BLE) Interface

 To connect to your wallet via BLE, you need to pair your device first in your operating system's Bluetooth settings.
-When prompted for a pairing code, enter `200913`.
-You can change the default key in `config_custom.h`.
-On devices with displays it will be randomly generated.
+When prompted for a pairing code, enter `200913` (you can change the default key in `config_custom.h`).
+On devices with screens, it will be randomly generated and displayed.

 Now that your wallet is connected and paired, you can use an app like e.g. [nRF Connect](https://play.google.com/store/apps/details?id=no.nordicsemi.android.mcp&hl=en) to send commands to it.